ZAPtronCoder/Ocean-Afar-MC-Modpack/Concepts, Information, & Stuff/Weapons.md

 - Fire Rate: *Fast*
 - Damage: *Lots*
 - Ammo: Scarab Missile (Large)

 Fires a salvo of 4 rockets that travel fast and arc.
 Rockets will home in on targets hit with the "Target Marker" (Glowing effect).
 Rockets create a larger explosion on hit with an entity, and will create a smaller explosion on contact with blocks.
+Does not destroy blocks.